 Storms may be unpredictable, but your response to them doesn’t have to be.
 Whether your Michigan home has been battered by wind, pelted with hail, or soaked by driving rain, the most important steps you can take are clear: act fast, document thoroughly, and bring in experienced professionals who know how to handle storm recovery from the ground up.

-At Titus Restoration, we understand how overwhelming it can feel to see your home in disarray after a storm.
+At Titus Contracting, we understand how overwhelming it can feel to see your home in disarray after a storm.
 But we’re here to reassure you—it is possible to recover quickly, safely, and fully.
 With 24/7 availability, a local team that genuinely cares, and years of expertise in water, wind, and hail damage repair, we help you regain control, protect your investment, and restore your peace of mind.

 Discover the latest strategies for effective water damage restoration and how our 24/7 emergency response can safeguard your home.